-The alternative to setting up a limited company is to become a sole trader or a member of a partnership, i.e. to become ‘self-employed’.
-In this article, we look at how to register as self employed.
+The alternative to setting up a limited company is to become a sole trader or a member of a partnership, for example, if you decide to trade a sole trader you will essentially be classed as ‘self-employed’.
+In this guide on how to register as a sole trader, you will be made aware of all the relevant taxes, optional taxes you can register for and how to actuallly set up as a sole trader/ sel-employed.

 How to register as self-employed